dotnet/infer/development/String Inference.md

 ## String inference

 Infer.NET represents distributions on strings via probabilistic automata.
 Operations on automata are described in [Belief Propagation with Strings](https://www.microsoft.com/en-us/research/publication/belief-propagation-strings/), with more details in [Notes on String operators](StringInference.pdf).
+The Infer.NET implementation is described in [String inference API design](String inference API design.md).

 ### Viewing automata